algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## bytec

-- Syntax: `bytec I` ∋ I: an index in the bytec block
+- Syntax: `bytec I` ∋ I: an index in the bytecblock
 - Bytecode: 0x27 {uint8}
 - Stack: ... &rarr; ..., []byte
 - Ith constant from bytecblock